Durga’s Bow and Arrow: Unveiling the Power of Universal Will and Spiritual Discipline

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does Durga’s arrow symbolize?
+What do Durga’s bow and arrow symbolize?